ShanshanChen-Biostat/shanshanchen-biostat.github.io/Posts/RStyle.md

 ### Assignment
 [Wickham](http://adv-r.had.co.nz/Style.html) mentioned
 > Use <-, not =, for assignment.
+This rule is out of date, the only advantage of using "<-" is that you can direct it the other way, as in "->" so you can assign the value from the left (evaluation) to the right (object).
+As assignment convention in most programming languages goes from the right to the left, assigning from left to right is not any considerate and sane coder would do.

-This rule is way out of date, use "=" if you enjoy the easy reach of the key as I do when coding!
+So use "=" if you enjoy its simplicity and convention-following nature.
+Not to mention it's much easier to reach on the keyboard.